Jammy2211/PyAutoLens/docs/overview/overview_8_point_sources.rst

 This is often referred to as 'solving the lens equation' in the literature.

-This is an iterative problem that requires us to use the `PointSolver`.
+This is an iterative problem that requires us to use the `TriangleSolver`.

 .. code-block:: python

-    solver = al.PointSolver(
+    solver = al.TriangleSolver(
         grid=grid,
         pixel_scale_precision=0.001,
         upscale_factor=2,